lupyuen/zig-bl602-nuttx/README.md

 # Draw The Graph

-Let's extend the code above and render a Naive Call Graph, like this...
+Let's extend the code above and render a Naive Call Graph...

+-   For every LoRaWAN Function that we identify in the Call Log...

+-   We plot a line between the LoRaWAN Function and the next LoRaWAN Function in the Call Log

+-   So we're just plotting the connected sequence of Function Calls

+(Yep it's super naive!)

+We do it like this...

 ```zig
 // Draw the graph for all functions in the Call Log